Generation X (film): Plot

-Rebellious teenager Jubilation Lee (Heather McComb) finds herself in trouble after her mutant "fireworks" power manifests itself at a local arcade.
-She is rescued from her predicament by Emma Frost (Finola Hughes) and Sean Cassidy (Jeremy Ratchford), the headmasters of Xavier's School for Gifted Youngsters.
+Rebellious teenager Jubilation Lee finds herself in trouble after her mutant "fireworks" power manifests itself at a local arcade.
+She is rescued from her predicament by Emma Frost and Sean Cassidy, the headmasters of Xavier's School for Gifted Youngsters.
 They recruit "Jubilee" and offer her sanctuary at the school, a place where mutants learn to control their powers.
-The trio then picks up teenager Angelo "Skin" Espinosa (Agustin Rodriguez) and proceed to the school where Jubilee and Skin are introduced to their fellow students; M (Amarilis), Mondo (Bumper Robinson), Buff (Suzanne Davis) and Refrax (Randall Slavin).
+The trio then picks up teenager Angelo "Skin" Espinosa and proceed to the school where Jubilee and Skin are introduced to their fellow students; M, Mondo, Buff, and Refrax.
 At the school the students are taught not only to cope with their mutant powers but also with a world that fears and hates them.
 The students are warned not to leave the school grounds lest they come into conflict with the "townies" from the local area.

-In addition to coping with their new abilities, Jubilee and Skin find their dreams haunted by Russel Tresh (Matt Frewer), a mad scientist obsessed with the power of dreams.
+In addition to coping with their new abilities, Jubilee and Skin find their dreams haunted by Russel Tresh, a mad scientist obsessed with the power of dreams.
 Tresh once worked with Emma Frost as a researcher on a project to develop a "dream machine" to access the dream dimension but he was fired from the team when Emma discovered his unethical behavior.
 Tresh believes that material extracted from mutants' brains will allow him to develop his own psychic abilities.
 Although Jubilee is able to resist Tresh somewhat, Skin finds himself drawn to Tresh and his promises, and unknowingly falls victim to the scientist.
-Instructors Frost and Cassidy soon find themselves leading the novice team against an enhanced Tresh in order to rescue the enthralled Skin - a conflict which sees the youngsters pull together as a team and leaves a catatonic Tresh trapped in the "dream dimension".
+Instructors Frost and Cassidy soon find themselves leading the novice team against an enhanced Tresh to rescue Skin - a conflict which sees the youngsters pull together as a team and leaves Tresh trapped in the "dream dimension".

-Movie prologue

-The following is a prologue quote that appeared at the beginning of the film, which was later emulated in the X-Men theatrical films with similar defining quotes on mutation and evolution, respectively, albeit in voice-over rather than on-screen text: